mederak/worklog-rollup-for-jira-docs/privacy-policy.md

 This Privacy Policy describes how `Worklog Rollup for Jira` processes data when used as an Atlassian Forge app for Jira Cloud.

-TODO/LEGAL REVIEW: This draft should be reviewed by legal counsel before publication.

 ## What The App Does